DataDog/ansible-datadog/README.md

 **Notes:**

 - Downgrades are not supported for Windows platforms.
-On CentOS it requires Ansible 2.4+
+On CentOS, downgrades require Ansible 2.4+

 ## Playbooks